almin/almin/docs/abstract/README.md

-# Component of Almin
+# Components of Almin

-Abstract of Almin.
+This introduce components of Almin

 ## View